 For the morning choose from the following:-

 The National Waterfront Museum tells the story of industry and innovation in Wales, now and over the last 300 years.
-Pre-booked groups benefit from free entry; 10% off in the museum café on a minimum spend of £5 per person; 10% off in the museum shop on a minimum spend of £5 per person; introductory tour and complimentary refreshments for the coach driver.
+Pre-booked groups benefit from free entry; 10 per cent off in the museum café on a minimum spend of £5 per person; 10 per cent off in the museum shop on a minimum spend of £5 per person; introductory tour and complimentary refreshments for the coach driver.

-This afternoon, head to the beautiful Gower Peninsula - Britain's first designated Area of Outstanding Natural Beauty.
+This afternoon, head to the beautiful Gower Peninsula, Britain's first designated Area of Outstanding Natural Beauty.
 Sit, gaze and enjoy the picturesque scenery with an ice cream or a cup of tea.
 Maybe take a stroll along the protected coastline to Worm's Head, Gower's western tip.
-For castles lovers, remember to include a visit to Oxwich or Weobley Castle and pop into the Gower Heritage Centre – a 12th century water powered cornmill and craft centre.
-Groups can benefit from a guided tour, guided and themed walks and additional craft workshops.
+For castles lovers, remember to include a visit to Oxwich Castle or Weobley Castle and pop into the Gower Heritage Centre, a 12th century water powered cornmill and craft centre.
+Groups can benefit from a guided tour, guided and themed walks of the area and additional craft workshops.
 Tours can be tailored specifically for your requirements and they can also arrange a guided tour of Gower.
 There is a tea room on-site.